-Linux and Unix nistbladm command
+Linux nistbladm command

-In Solaris, the nistbladm command is used to perform NIS+ table administration functions.
+On the Solaris operating system, the nistbladm command is used to perform NIS+ table administration functions.

 The nistbladm command is used to administer NIS+ tables.
 There are five primary operations that it performs: creating and deleting tables, adding entries to tables, modifying entries within tables, and removing entries from tables.

 Though NIS+ does not place restrictions on the size of tables or entries, the size of data has an impact on the performance and the disk space requirements of the NIS+ server.
 NIS+ is not designed to store huge pieces of data, such as files; instead, pointers to files should be stored in NIS+.